Get insider access

 2. Best Upper Mid-Range Open-Back Headphones

 If you want to save some cash, the Sennheiser HD 490 PRO are worth checking out for a dynamic driver design that won't destroy your bank account.
 They aren't as well-built as our top pick, the Sennheiser HD 800 S, but the HD 490 PRO are still an excellent choice for listeners who prefer a balanced sound.
-They have a bit more bass than the HD 800 S, but vocals and instruments are still present, detailed, and clear.
-They're easier to drive than the HD 800 S too, so you likely won't need a headphone amp with most devices.
+They have a bit more bass than the HD 800 S and a slightly different tuning in the treble range, but vocals and instruments are still present, detailed, and clear.
+They're easier to drive than the HD 800 S, so you likely won't need a headphone amp with most devices.

-The headphones create a soundstage that is wide and fairly natural.
-However, it doesn't recreate sound as natural or speaker-like as the previous, pricier pick.
 They have consistent audio delivery, so you don't need to worry too much about their sound changing depending on the headphones' fit and positioning on your head.
-They also have a second set of earpads which change the sound signature a bit, meaning you have access to some extra physical customizability.
+They also have a second set of earpads that change the sound signature a bit, meaning you have access to some extra physical customizability.
+Plus, if you wear glasses, the ear pads have contours meant to fit around them without negatively affecting the bass response.

 See our review